EstebanMqz/lucidmode/README.md

-# lucidlite
+# lucidmode

-A Lightweight Framework with Transparent and Interpretable Machine Learning Models.
-Model
+A Lucid Framework for Transparent and Interpretable Machine Learning Models.

 ## Install dependencies